 As marketers, we’re tasked to create awareness, demand, and authority for the brands we represent.
 We want users to think we’re the best in the business.

 Some common ways we can create awareness and brand authority include:

 - Stating how the user benefits from the product.

-However, it’s a common misconception that marketing requires puffery – or exaggerating or twisting facts in an attempt to boost interest in the brand.
+However, there’s a misconception in today’s world that effective marketing requires puffery – or exaggerating claims to an extreme level to promote your brand.

 What Is Puffery?